-Accessibility at the airport is like that of many public buildings
+Accessibility at the airport is like that of many public buildings around the world.
+Only in the last two decades has wheelchair accessibility became a genuine consideration for the architects of modern airports.

-accessibility of public buildings, so their accessibility to the disabled
+Since different countries have differing regulations regarding the accessibility of public buildings, so their accessibility to the disabled traveller varies.

-In the US, following the Americans with Disabilities Act of 1990 (ADA) and
+In the US, following the Americans with Disabilities Act of 1990 (ADA) and the implementation of these regulations, so all airports must be made accessible to disabled travellers.
+Likewise, all refurbishments must comply with similar regulations.

 Following these changes airports should provide the following services for disabled travellers: